magnesj/ResInsight/docs/Completions.md

 - **Diameter** -- Diameter of the perforation, used in calculation of transmissibility ( For details on the transmissibility calculation, see [Export of Perforation Interval Completion Data]({{ site.baseurl }}/docs/completions#export-of-perforation-interval-completion-data)).
 - **Skin Factor** -- Skin factor for the perforation, used in calculation of transmissibility.
 - **All Timesteps** -- If on, the perforation interval will be present for all time steps
-- **Start Date** -- The perforation will be included in the model for al time steps after this date.
+- **Start Date** -- The perforation will be included in the model for all time steps after this date.
 If "All TimeSteps" is turned on, this option is not available and the perforation is included for all time steps.

-The perforation intervals will be indicated by different colour along the well path.
+The perforation intervals will be indicated by different color along the well path.

 ![]({{ site.baseurl }}/images/WellPerforationIntervalColor.png)